SillyTavern/SillyTavern-Docs/For Contributors/Writing-Extensions.md

 * https://github.com/city-unit/st-extension-example - basic extension template.
 Showcases manifest creation, local script imports, adding a settings UI panel, and persistent extension settings usage.

+## Bundling

+Extensions can also utilize bundling to isolate themselves from the rest of the modules and use any dependencies from NPM, including UI frameworks like Vue, React, etc.

+* https://github.com/Cohee1207/Extension-ReactTemplate - template repository of a barebone extension using React and Webpack.

 ### manifest.json